istio/istio.io/content/en/docs/tasks/security/vault-ca/index.md

 The following instructions configure an example basic Vault to authenticate and authorize a CSR based on the Vault Kubernetes auth method.
 **The instructions here are for illustrative purposes only.
-Please consult with security experts on the security configuration of your Vault servers.** The instructions are based on the post [1](https://evalle.xyz/posts/integration-kubernetes-with-vault-auth/) and [2](https://coreos.com/tectonic/docs/latest/vault-operator/user/kubernetes-auth-backend.html).
+Please consult with security experts on the security configuration and certificate issuance policies of your Vault servers.** The instructions are based on the post [1](https://evalle.xyz/posts/integration-kubernetes-with-vault-auth/) and [2](https://coreos.com/tectonic/docs/latest/vault-operator/user/kubernetes-auth-backend.html).